Mozketo/TFS-REST-API/README.md

 This project is written in C# and Nancy.
 I'm not creating a comprensive mapping so you're welcome to fork and extend as you see fit.

+## What can it do?

+	// List all changesets of a branch from a point in time.
+Where $/project is TFS path to search, /changesets?projectPath=$/project&from=2015/02/06

+	// Details of a single Changeset (by changeset ID), /changeset/{id}

+	// List of branches of a branch (deleted branches should be ignored).
+Where $/project is TFS path to search, /branches?source=$/project

+	// Changesets that have not been merged between two (2) branches, /merge/candidates?source=$/project1&destination=$/branch2

 ## How to build

 1. Grab the source and run Build.cmd,